swissclubto/swissclubto.github.io/_posts/2024-02-22-cuisine-au-parlement.md

-[*De la cuisine au parlement*][cap], a documentary by Stéphane Goël, is offered online by the Swiss Film Club, powered by the Swiss Representations in Canada, **in original version French with English subtitles**, to highlight **International Women’s Day**.
+[*De la cuisine au parlement*][cap], a documentary by Stéphane Goël, is offered online by the Swiss Film Club, powered by the Swiss Representations in Canada, **in the original version French with English subtitles**, to highlight **International Women’s Day**.

 **When:** March 8-10, 2024 (Friday to Sunday)